The Marshallese Language

 Marshallese is one of the official languages of the Republic of the Marshall Islands.
-It is described as a Malayo-Polynesian language, which means that it is somewhat related to well-known Polynesian languages such as Tongan and Samoan.
+It is a Malayo-Polynesian language, so it’s somewhat related to well-known Polynesian languages such as Tongan and Samoan.
 However, it is more closely related to the lesser known languages of Micronesia such as Kiribati from the Gilbert Islands and Chuukese from the Chuuk Islands.

-Although Marshallese shares the status of official language of the Marshall Islands with English, Marshallese is its own language and is not a mixture of any other languages.
-The people of the Marshall Islands have been speaking Marshallese since before the first western explorers arrived at the islands around 1520.
-Since this first contact with the west, the Marshallese language has been influenced by languages such as Spanish, German, Japanese and English.
-However, the influences of these other languages on Marshallese has been strictly lexical, meaning that Marshallese has borrowed words from other languages but its grammatical structures and phonetic characteristics have been left almost entirely unaffected.
+The people of the Marshall Islands have spoken their language since before the first western explorers arrived around 1520.
+Since this first contact with the west, it has been influenced by languages such as Spanish, German, Japanese and English.
+However, the influences of these other languages has been strictly lexical, meaning that it has borrowed words from other languages but its grammatical structures and phonetic characteristics have been left almost entirely unaffected.

 Today, native speakers may be found in the Marshall Islands, of course, but also in Arkansas, Hawaii, Oklahoma and other places in the United States.
 Marshallese.org is meant to provide tools for all those interested in learning about the language and culture.
 The Dictionary at Marshallese.org is a searchable database that includes lexical data provided by Nik Willson, from the College of the Marshall Islands, and bilingual text that is meant to show how specific words were translated before.